cyberkrunk/chesterjankowski/content/blog/2025-11-23-calculating-MIDI-note-numbers-in-your-head.md

 The first thing we might notice is that the last digit follows a repeating sequence: $0, 2, 4, 6, 8, 0, 2, \ldots$.
 This on its own is a fact worth remembering, and it may even be enough of a hint for you to easily remember this whole list!

-Now, let's look at the sequence $12, 24, 36, 48\\.$ Notice that the second digit is always twice the first digit.
-And in fact, that pattern keeps going, *but*, while we have the numbers twenty-four, thirty-six, forty-eight, we *don't* have the numbers fifty-ten, sixty-12, seventy-fourteen, etc., so at that point, we need to perform addition, like so:
+Now, let’s look at the sequence $12, 24, 36, 48\\.$ Notice that the second digit is always twice the first digit.
+And in fact, that pattern keeps going, *but*, while we have the numbers twenty-four, thirty-six, forty-eight, we *don’t* have the numbers fifty-ten, sixty-12, seventy-fourteen, etc., so at that point, we need to perform addition, like so:

 $$\begin{align}12&=(1\times10)+(1\times2)\\
 24&=(2\times10)+(2\times2)\\